-Couples who are going through a divorce may soon have to use mediation rather than taking their case to court.
+Couples going through a divorce may soon have to use mediation rather than take their case to court.

-The decision on mandatory divorce mediation is expected to be announced in a few weeks time.
+The decision on mandatory divorce mediation is expected to be announced in a few weeks.

-The aim of the new rules is to stop divorcing couples clogging up the family courts.
+The new rules aim to stop divorcing couples from clogging up the family courts.
 The government thinks too many couples are making claims as revenge.

 Freeing up the courts would enable the courts to deal with the most serious cases.